If you've been charged with a crime in Harris County or a surrounding area, start protecting your rights and future right now.

 Schedule your free consultation with Matthew Sharp.

-If you aren’t sure about your Fourth Amendment rights under the U.S. Constitution, we invite you to contact Houston defense attorney Matt Sharp for answers.
+This article is intended to help you understand the laws around police searches and your rights in Texas.
+If you aren’t sure about your Fourth Amendment rights under the U.S. Constitution, we invite you to contact Houston criminal defense attorney Matthew Sharp for free legal advice.

 Are there limits to a police search?